 The tree straps are held in place using carabiners and you adjust the strap length using a cinch buckle adjustment system which is drop-dead simple to use.
 There’s a ridgeline connecting the two side wings of the hammock, drip lines, a mosquito net that can be unzipped and stuffed into a pocket if not needed, an interior water bottle pocket, and side mesh pockets to hold smaller items.
 At the foot end, there’s also a foot box to cover the top of your quilt or sleeping pad and prevent you from sliding out the hammock feet first.

 The next step is to inflate your sleeping pad and slide it into the pad pocket at the head end of the hammock.
 This is a little awkward for one person if you have a colossal pad, but there’s a hole at the other end of the pad sleeve where you can pull the pad through.

-Once you’ve got the hammock hung and the sleeping pad inserted, you can fine tune the lay (where you sleep), to be flat, angled up behind you head, or with a bump below your knees, much like a dentist’s chair.
+Once you’ve got the hammock hung and the sleeping pad inserted, you can fine-tune the lay (where you sleep), to be flat, angled up behind your head, or with a bump below your knees, much like a dentist’s chair.
 This is all accomplished by pulling on angled straps inside the two wings and best done when you’re lying in the hammock.